-The kind of changes that you go through are not just limited to your body changes.
-Most women also experience appetite changes during pregnancy.
+As soon as you find out that you're expecting a baby, you should also expect to go through a lot of changes in your body.
+The kind of changes that you go through is not just limited to your body changes.
+Most women also experience appetite loss during pregnancy.

-Many women will start feeling the urge to “eat for two” and attempt to battle through their pregnancy cravings and the foods that they want because of their increased appetite, but should be avoiding.
+Many women will start feeling the urge to “eat for two” and attempt to battle through their pregnancy cravings and the foods that they want because of their increased appetite but should be avoided.

-On the other hand, some may experience food aversion - a dislike in eating certain foods.
-This may be because some foods start to be unappealing to you, or maybe you do feel hungry but can’t bring yourself to eat something.
+On the other hand, some may experience food aversion - a dislike of eating certain foods.
+There's a strong possibility that this can occur as a result of certain foods being unappealing to you, or maybe you do feel hungry but can’t bring yourself to eat something.

-Although this is common for many pregnant women, it’s important to understand the reasoning behind the changes in your appetite and learn what you can do to treat it!
+Although this is common for many pregnant women, it’s important to understand the reasoning behind the changes in your eating and learn what you can do to treat it!

-Your appetite fluctuates and adjusts throughout your entire life, so it’s no surprise that it continues to change during your pregnancy as well.
+Your eating habits fluctuate and adjust throughout your entire life, so it’s no surprise that it continues to change during your pregnancy as well.